-COUNT ONE

-VIOLATION OF FREE EXPRESSION AND FREE ASSOCIATION RIGHTS UNDER THE FIRST AND FOURTEENTH AMENDMENTS TO THE UNITED STATES CONSTITUTION

-42 U.S.C. § 1983

-On Behalf of All Plaintiffs Against All Defendants
+COUNT ONE VIOLATION OF FREE EXPRESSION AND FREE ASSOCIATION RIGHTS UNDER THE FIRST AND FOURTEENTH AMENDMENTS TO THE UNITED STATES CONSTITUTION 42 U.S.C. § 1983 On Behalf of All Plaintiffs Against All Defendants

-- 90. The foregoing allegations are repeated and incorporated as though fully set forth herein. - 91.
-Plaintiffs assert a claim pursuant to 42 U.S.C. § 1983 for violation of the free expression and free association rights protected under the First and Fourteenth Amendments to the U.S. Constitution.
-Plaintiff FLOC asserts this claim on behalf of itself and its members. - 92.
-In the following paragraphs, references to the First Amendment include the First Amendment as applied to the states through the Fourteenth Amendment. - 93.
-FLOC is an expressive association that seeks to promote the interests of farmworkers. - 94.
-FLOC engages in expression, including political advocacy, to advance the interests of its members and the interests of farmworkers generally.
+93. The foregoing allegations are repeated and incorporated as though fully set forth herein.

+94. Plaintiffs assert a claim pursuant to 42 U.S.C. § 1983 for violation of the free expression and free association rights protected under the First and Fourteenth Amendments to the U.S. Constitution.
+Plaintiff FLOC asserts this claim on behalf of itself and its members.

+95. In the following paragraphs, references to the First Amendment include the First Amendment as applied to the states through the Fourteenth Amendment.

+96. FLOC is an expressive association that seeks to promote the interests of farmworkers.

+97. FLOC engages in expression, including political advocacy, to advance the interests of its members and the interests of farmworkers generally.

+98. FLOC participates in and assists its members in participating in litigation to express and advance the interests of its members, and the interests of farmworkers generally.

+99. FLOC relies on its members' contributions, made through dues checkoffs, to maintain the association and to engage in protected expression.

+100. FLOC members, including Plaintiffs Toledo Vences and Alvarado Hernandez, wish to associate with FLOC, and with other farmworkers who participate in FLOC, in order to express their views and interests.

+101. FLOC members, including Plaintiffs Toledo Vences and Alvarado Hernandez, wish to contribute to FLOC as they previously have, by dues checkoffs.
+Other methods for arranging payments would be extremely burdensome for Plaintiffs, subjecting them to great expense and inconvenience, and risk to their property and personal safety.

+102. The Farm Act imposes special burdens on protected expression and association by subjecting FLOC and its members to criminal and civil liability for entering into, and by declaring invalid and unenforceable, voluntary dues checkoff agreements.

-- 95. FLOC participates in and assists its members in participating in litigation to express and advance the interests of its members, and the interests of farmworkers generally. - 96.
-FLOC relies on its members' contributions, made through dues checkoffs, to maintain the association and to engage in protected expression. - 97.
-FLOC members, including Plaintiffs Toledo Vences and Alvarado Hernandez, wish to associate with FLOC, and with other farmworkers who participate in FLOC, in order to express their views and interests. - 98.
-FLOC members, including Plaintiffs Toledo Vences and Alvarado Hernandez, wish to contribute to FLOC as they previously have, by dues checkoffs.
-Other methods for arranging payments would be extremely burdensome for Plaintiffs, subjecting them to great expense and inconvenience, and risk to their property and personal safety. - 99.
-The Farm Act imposes special burdens on protected expression and association by invalidating dues checkoff agreements that would ensure FLOC receives direct contributions authorized by individual members. - 100.
-By preventing FLOC, and only FLOC, from entering into dues checkoff agreements, the Farm Act engages in speaker-based discrimination. - 101.
-The Farm Act imposes special burdens on protected expression and union association by prohibiting settlement agreements and agreements not to sue that are conditioned "upon an agricultural producer's status as a union or nonunion employer," or "upon an agricultural producer's . . . entry into or refusal to enter into an agreement with a labor union or labor organization."
+103. By preventing FLOC and its members, and only FLOC and its members, from entering into dues checkoff agreements, the Farm Act engages in speaker-based discrimination.

+104. The Farm Act imposes special burdens on protected expression and union association by subjecting FLOC and its members to criminal and civil liability for entering into, and by declaring invalid and unenforceable, settlement agreements and agreements not to sue that are conditioned "upon an agricultural producer's status as a union or nonunion employer," or "upon an agricultural producer's . . . entry into or refusal to enter into an agreement with a labor union or labor organization."

-- 102. The Farm Act effectively prevents FLOC from expressing and advancing the interests of its members, and North Carolina farmworkers generally, by making it impossible for FLOC to enter into, or benefit from, settlement agreements or agreements not to sue.
-Because these restrictions on litigation-related expression and association apply only to farmworkers' unions i.e., FLOC they amount to speaker-based discrimination. - 103.
-By selectively burdening farmworkers' ability to associate and express their interests through a labor union, the Farm Act burdens speech based on its content and viewpoint.
+105. The Farm Act effectively prevents FLOC from expressing and advancing the interests of its members, and North Carolina farmworkers generally, by making it impossible for FLOC to enter into, or benefit from, settlement agreements or agreements not to sue.
+Because these restrictions on litigation-related expression and association apply only to farmworkers' unions - i.e., FLOC - they amount to speaker-based discrimination.

+106. By selectively burdening farmworkers' ability to associate and express their interests through a labor union and by penalizing their organizing activities, the Farm Act and Defendants' enforcement of the Act burdens speech based on its content and viewpoint.
-COUNT TWO VIOLATION OF RIGHTS UNDER THE EQUAL PROTECTION CLAUSE OF THE FOURTEENTH AMENDMENT TO THE UNITED STATES CONSTITUTION

-42 U.S.C. § 1983

-On Behalf of All Plaintiffs Against All Defendants
+COUNT TWO VIOLATION OF RIGHTS UNDER THE EQUAL PROTECTION CLAUSE OF THE FOURTEENTH AMENDMENT TO THE UNITED STATES CONSTITUTION 42 U.S.C. § 1983 On Behalf of All Plaintiffs Against All Defendants

-104. The foregoing allegations are repeated and incorporated as though fully set forth herein.
+107. The foregoing allegations are repeated and incorporated as though fully set forth herein.